“Award/Recognition” Class Notes

 Don Slesnick (Col ’65 CM)

 Don Slesnick (Col ’65 CM) was honored with the eponymous Don Slesnick Civic Vision Award by the Coral Gables Art Cinema at their annual gala.
-Slesnick, the former four-term mayor of Coral Gables, Florida, received the award from current mayor, Vince Lago.
+Slesnick, the former four-term mayor of Coral Gables, Florida, received the award from from the city’s current mayor.
 The award reads, “With gratitude for his vision, leadership, and enduring legacy.”

 Monica Tucker-Schwartz (Nurs ’10)